 US – The impact fish stocking has on aquatic insects in mountain lakes can be rapidly reversed by removing non-native trout, according to a study completed by U.S. Forest Service and University of California, Davis, scientists.

 “These highly-mobile predators [trout] don’t naturally occur in small alpine lakes so they have significant top-down effects on ecosystems,” said Karen Pope, a Forest Service scientist at the Pacific Southwest Research Station and one of the study’s authors.
 “They prey upon aquatic insects that are also food for other insects, amphibians, birds and bats.”

-As a result of these “studies”, trout removal is now being considered as a legitimate management policy for all alpine lakes that were historically fishless from the Shasta Trinity Alps to the Wind River Range in Wyoming.
+As a result of these anti-invasive species “studies”, trout removal is now being considered as a legitimate management policy for all alpine lakes that were historically fishless.
+This includes numerous back country areas from the Shasta Trinity Alps to the Yellowstone region and the Wind River Range in Wyoming.